euglihon/euglihon/README.md

-# Eugene

-<i>**Backend & Systems Engineer** building scalable .NET applications, distributed architectures, and automated Linux infrastructure.
-Focused on reliability and performance at scale.</i>
+**Backend & Systems Engineer** building scalable .NET applications, distributed architectures, and automated Linux infrastructure.
+Focused on reliability and performance at scale.

 ---